Purr Podcast Guests & Episodes

 >> Listen to episode 71

 Dr. Debra Horwitz is one of our few repeat guests.
 We’re excited to have her for these episodes because her new book called Decoding Your Cat is finally published.
 This eagerly anticipated book is from the American College of Veterinary Behaviorists and is edited by Dr. Horwitz, Dr. Meghan Herron, and Dr. Carlo Siracusa.
 Since all three of us are survivors of the tribulations of publishing books, we chat about how a textbook is created.
 And of course, we talk about the chapters in Decoding Your Cat and put to rest some common misconceptions about cat behavior.
 Want to decode your cat’s secrets?
-Have a listen!
+Learn how!

 >> Listen to episode 68